tomaskrupka/Gripper/about.md

 These are off the scope of this project.
 2. Gripper has no JavaScript, CSS Selectors, XPath and similar builders.
 3. Gripper covers just a fraction of the rich CDP API and its functionality is almost never a 1-1 mapping.
-You'll often have to call the directly.
+You'll often have to call it directly.
 4. Gripper may take some time to set up if none of the default configs suits you.

 # Principles